 - Hone their “basic” skills of negotiation, such as active listening, improving one’s BATNA, and inventing options of mutual gain

 - Explore the technical, political, and economic issues at stake during the treaty negotiation

 - Understand the dynamics of an international environmental treaty negotiation

 - Improve the process by organizing informal dialogue before the formal treaty-making process

 These are just two of many negotiation simulation options available through the TNRC.

 In fact, we have an entire section dedicated to global treaty-making negotiation simulations like Computer Waste Policy Simulation and Global Management of Organochlorines.
 These specialized negotiation exercises enable participants to gain experience in handling complex, highly nuanced negotiations while also presenting opportunities to build consensus and facilitate agreements.

 TNRC: A Go-to Resource For More Than 25 years

 In addition to offering more than 200 negotiation role-play simulations, the TNRC offers a wide range of effective teaching materials, including:

-Role-play simulations introduce participants to new negotiation and dispute resolution tools, techniques and strategies.
+Role-play negotiation simulation can introduce participants to new negotiation and dispute resolution tools, techniques and strategies.
 Our videos, books, case studies, and periodicals are also a helpful way of introducing viewers to key concepts while addressing the theory and practice of negotiation and conflict management.